 18 Apr Cyber Security – Text Message Scam

 You may be aware that when a bank sends you a text message they typically do not come from a number, rather it just shows you the name of the bank, as shown here.
 But always question everything you receive and the reason you may be receiving it.
 Don’t be afraid to contact your bank to confirm a message is genuine.

-The most important difference to be aware of is that the ’s’ in ‘https’ stands for ‘secure’, meaning your interaction with a ‘https’ website is protected from people trying to listen in and steal your information; you can guarantee that a banking website will always use ‘https’.
+The most important difference to be aware of is that the s in https stands for ‘secure’, meaning your interaction with a https website is protected from people trying to listen in and steal your information; you can guarantee that a banking website will always use https.

-The padlock confirms that the website is secure (the same as ‘https’), and the fact that the text is in green confirms that the website has even more layers of security to protect you.
+The padlock confirms that the website is secure (the same as https), and the fact that the text is in green confirms that the website has even more layers of security to protect you.

 Keep up to date